natereinhardt/EOS/README.md

 Travel to the base directory of this project where you saved it.

 - 1: run 'grunt dev' in one console
-- 2: run 'mondod'  in a new console to start up your mongo database
+- 2: run 'mongod'  in a new console to start up your mongo database
 - Finally: run 'node server' in a new console to start up the application

-Now travel to localhost:8080 in your browers and BAM!:metal: It should be all up and running. :+1:
+Now travel to localhost:8080 in your browsers and BAM!:metal: It should be all up and running. :+1: